Mortgage Rate Prediction for 2023: When Will They Go Down?

 Long-Term Predictions for Q3 and Q4

-That all said, declining interest rates don’t necessarily mean that owning a home will become more accessible for the average American.
+It’s important to note that declining interest rates won’t necessarily make owning a home more affordable to the average American.

 What Happens if the U.S. Hits a Debt Ceiling?